Men lie about their accomplishments, salaries, and status. Women lie to minimize their perceived deficiencies

-In the workplace both males and females fib, flatter, fabricate, prevaricate, equivocate, embellish, “take liberties with,” “bend,” or “stretch” the truth.
-They boast, conceal, falsify, omit, spread gossip, misinform, or cover-up embarrassing (perhaps even unethical) acts.
-They lie in order to avoid accepting responsibility, to build status and power, to “protect” others from hearing a negative truth, to preserve a sense of autonomy, to keep their jobs, to get out of unwanted work, to get on the good side of the boss, to be perceived as “team players” when their main interest is self-interest.
+In the workplace, both males and females fib, flatter, fabricate, prevaricate, equivocate, embellish, “take liberties with,” “bend,” or “stretch” the truth.
+They boast, conceal, falsify, omit, spread gossip, misinform, or cover up embarrassing (perhaps even unethical) acts.
+They lie to avoid accepting responsibility, to build status and power, to “protect” others from hearing a negative truth, to preserve a sense of autonomy, to keep their jobs, to get out of unwanted work, to get on the good side of the boss, to be perceived as “team players” when their primary interest is self-interest.
 They lie because they’re under pressure to perform and because (as one co-worker observed about his teammates) “they lack the guts to tell the boss that what is being asked isn’t doable.”

 Most of the lies we tell are self-serving, meaning they are lies that benefit us.
 (The job candidate who exaggerates her accomplishments does so to look more qualified for the position.)
 Some are intended to benefit others.
 (The co-worker who compliments a nervous colleague does so to put that person at ease.)
 And some lies are a mixture.
-(The manager who tells competing candidates that he backs each of them, wants to boost the self-esteem of both people, but also wants to be “on the winning side” regardless of which one gets the job.)
+(The manager who tells competing candidates that he backs each of them wants to boost their self-esteem but also wants to be “on the winning side” regardless of which one gets the job.)

-While writing The Truth About Lies in the Workplace: How to Spot Liars and What to Do About Them, I found no valid research to suggest that men and women lie at different rates – with the exception of one study on deception in an economic setting.
+While writing The Truth About Lies in the Workplace: How to Spot Liars and What to Do About Them, I found no valid research to suggest that men and women lie at different rates – except one study on deception in an economic setting.
 (Researchers at the Stockholm School of Economics found that men are significantly more likely than women to lie to secure a monetary benefit.)

-But there is wide agreement that men and women lie differently:
+But there is broad agreement that men and women lie differently:

 Men tell more self-centred lies.
 They lie about their accomplishments, salaries, and status in an attempt to appear more powerful or interesting than they are.

-Women also tell self-centered lies, but (and this is most apparent in their dealings with other females) they tell more “other-oriented” lies.
-In my interviews, female managers frequently reported lying to protect someone’s feelings: It’s something I’m working on.
-I know how important it is to be totally candid with my staff – especially during their performance reviews — but I still hate to say anything that makes someone feel bad.
+Women also tell self-centred lies, but (and this is most apparent in their dealings with other females) they tell more “other-oriented” lies.
+In my interviews, female managers frequently reported lying to protect someone’s feelings.

 So we can safely say that because men are more boastful they can reasonably be described as “bigger” liars.
 And because women’s other-focused, often well-intentioned, lies are less blatantly self-serving, they can reasonably be described as “smaller”.